 The problem was, by removing their emotions, Davros had given the Dalek’s no reason to be loyal to him and in return – they exterminated him and destroyed the Kaled base.

 However, the Dalek design did hide a number of weaknesses, which gave bipedial opponents a chance – at least.
 Such as the Dalek’s first appearance in The Daleks – 1963 when they required conductive metal floors to move about on.

-They upgraded, seemingly, in The Dalek Invasion of Earth – 1964, when they could move about freely on any surface and go underwater – as a Dalek appeared out of the Thames river.
+They upgraded, seemingly, in The Dalek Invasion of Earth – 1964, when they could move about freely on any surface and even go underwater – as a Dalek memorably emerges out of the Thames river to attack some humans.

 Removal of the Dalek’s eyestalk (if you could get close enough!) rendered the Dalek blind and it would usually end up self destructing or shooting itself – via a ricochet.